 Q: Can a researcher determine whether a Veteran qualified for Choice due to mileage vs wait time?

-A: Determining how a Veterans qualified for Choice can be complicated.
+A: Determining how a Veteran qualified for Choice can be complicated.
 In Dr. Vanneman’s project, she used patient level information in the VACAA tables, and linked the VACAA patient level data to the visit data.
 Investigators should remember that the VACAA tables are on the raw server, so the information is constantly updated.
-This means that researcher will only see the reason a Veteran is currently eligible for Choice and will not know if the Veteran was originally eligible for a different reason.
+This means that researchers will only see the reason a Veteran is currently eligible for Choice and will not know if the Veteran was originally eligible for a different reason.

 See the 2017 paper by Vanneman et al, published in Medical Care, for more information on Dr. Vanneman’s methods: Vanneman ME, Harris AHS, Asch SM, et al. Iraq and Afghanistan Veterans' Use of Veterans Health Administration and Purchased Care Before and After Veterans Choice Program Implementation.
 Med Care, 2017.
 55 (Suppl 7 Suppl 1): S37-S44.